xerial/sbt-sql/README.md

 // Add your JDBC driver to the dependency
 // For using trino-jdbc
 libraryDependencies ++= Seq(
-  "org.wvlet.airframe" % "airframe-codec" % "21.1.0", // Necessary for mapping JDBC ResultSets to model classes
-  "io.trino" % "trino-jdbc" % "332"
+  "org.wvlet.airframe" %% "airframe-codec" % "(airframe version)", // Necessary for mapping JDBC ResultSets to model classes "io.trino" % "trino-jdbc" % "332"
  )